 A large Viking longhouse, dating back to 1039-1170, has been discovered at Hofstaðir at Mývatn in North-Iceland.
 The longhouse at Hofstaðir is one of the largest of its kind yet to have been unearthed in Iceland - the hall is twice the size of that of an average Viking hall, 38 metres long.

-See also: The Viking Longhouse in Stöðvarfjörður, which is almost 45 metres
+See also: The Viking Longhouse in Stöðvarfjörður, which is a huge longhouse, under excavation, so the size has not been confirmed yet.

 The earliest mention of Hofstaðir is in year 950 and the last occupants, two brothers, died in 2015.
 Hofstaðir now belongs to the Icelandic state.